Click on an individual question to show / hide the answer for that particular question. Click the

 - Your dog must exhibit good manners in public.You must behave as a responsible pet owner at all times.

 Additional considerations volunteering as a therapy team:

-- While on the job, you and your dog may be exposed to such things as unpredictable movements. loud voices, various alarms, unfamiliar or confined places with people and other dogs, unfamiliar smells, noises, and medical equipment.
+- While volunteering, you and your dog should be comfortable being exposed to unexpected movements or loud noises, unfamiliar smells, and medical equipment.

 Is there a difference between service dogs and therapy dogs?

 - THERAPY DOGS are trained to provide social or therapeutic interaction with various populations in need of emotional, physical, or psychological support.
 Therapy dogs are NOT included under the American Disabilities Act.
 Petting and contact is what therapy dogs are all about.
 You will frequently see "Ask to pet me I am friendly" on vests identifying them as therapy dogs.